selfup/analyze_audio/README.md

 - `ffprobe`
 - `bc`

-All typically pre-installed on macOS and Linux.
+`bc` is typically pre-installed on MacOS/Linux.

+For ffmpeg/ffprobe: use your favorite package manager (brew/apt/pacman/nix/etc..) to install if not already on your system.

 ## Usage